zeyad751/Portfolio-/README.md

 3-what product sold the most ?

-4-The trend off the most sold product
+4-The trend of the most sold product

 5-what products are most often sold together ?